 New York · Engineers

-Defending Engineers Against Ethics Complaints in New York
+Engineer Ethics Defense in New York

 If you are a New York engineer facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The New York State Board for Engineering and Land Surveying has resources, lawyers, and investigators on its side.
 You should too.